 COM 399- Speech and Language Pathology Studies Practicum3 credits

-This course has been designed to provide supervised learning experiences and application opportunities relative to the foundation skills essential in working effectively as a speech and language pathology assistant.
+This course has been designed to provide supervised learning experiences and application opportunities relative to the foundational skills essential in working effectively as a speech and language pathology assistant.
 You will be expected to demonstrate Speech and Language Pathology Studies competencies under the guidance of your course instructor and the site Speech and Language Pathologist Supervisor.
 You will examine theoretical concepts and analyze your practicum experiences in-class.
 All students are responsible for identifying a practicum site and submitting it for approval by the program faculty.

 As a Charter Oak student, you’ll reap the benefits of learning from a distinguished and dedicated faculty and from prominent professionals with extensive experience in the development and implementation of programs addressing the field of Speech and Language Pathology.
 Each faculty member is an esteemed educator unhesitating in his or her desire to challenge, guide and inspire you to achieve your educational and professional goals.